 The Bishops Commission for Catholic Education appoints members, other than ex officio members, to the NCEC for a four-year period.
 Members are nominated by State and Territory Catholic Education Commissions from a wide cross-section of people.

-The NCEC organises a major national Catholic education conference every five years, with the next to be held in Perth in June 2016, as well as biennial meetings of all diocesan Directors of Catholic Education and Directors of Religious Education.
+The NCEC generally organises a major national Catholic education conference every four years, the last of which was held in Perth in June 2016, as well as biennial meetings of all diocesan Directors of Catholic Education and Directors of Religious Education.
+For more information see the Conferences page.

 A small Secretariat based in Sydney manages the work of the NCEC.
 Most of the specific policy expertise at the NCEC’s disposal is located in the larger State/Territory Catholic Education Commission offices.